-In 2018, he curated the opening of the social media accounts of the Department of Anesthesia and Intensive Care of the hospital where he works and he is currently the social media editor.
 As a medical student, he attended the emergency department, the pre-hospital emergency service, and the cardiothoracic anesthesia and intensive care department.

 Tommaso is also a software developer skilled in designing and developing mobile apps.
 When he was 12, he learned to code, and in the following years, he started working as a freelance web and app designer/developer.
-Since 2011, he developed more than 50 apps or websites and held numerous programming courses for individuals and national organizations, including Allianz, the University of Padua, and Regione Del Veneto.
+Since 2011, he has developed more than 50 apps or websites and has held numerous programming courses for individuals and national organizations, including Allianz, the University of Padua, and Regione Del Veneto.